 “You can’t walk down the streets in peace,” he adds, describing one afternoon strolling along St. Paul Street.
 “A helicopter stopped above me, shining its light down on me, so I looked up to see what they were looking at.
 And this was in the middle of the day,” he says.
 Three police cars pulled up.
 “They asked where I was going and what I was doing.
 They were looking for a guy in a short gray coat, and I was wearing a long black coat.
 It was all just because I was Black.”

 “It creates a feeling of helplessness, a feeling that you are trapped and constantly being watched, and that creates resentment,” Powell adds.
 “It’s all part of the constant targeting of people of color that creates resentment that builds up.
 So we march in the streets.”

-Baltimore Senior Editor Ron Cassie contributed to this report.
+Baltimore Senior Editor Ron Cassie edited and contributed to this report.